Published June 2015, updated May 2019

 But do you know the different elements to include in your newsletter to get the best results?
 If not, you could be missing out on valuable clicks and sales.

-In this post, you’ll learn you 6 key elements to include in your newsletter to help increase conversions and drive more sales & revenue.
+Read on to learn six key elements to include in your newsletter to help increase conversions and drive more sales and revenue.

-An email newsletter is a regularly distributed email campaign that is generally about one main topic of interest.
+An email newsletter is a regularly distributed email campaign that’s generally about one main topic of interest.

 It’s sent on a regular basis (every month) and contains links to a number of articles all about a common topic of interest: email marketing.